Currently Working On

 The Historyapolis Project seeks to illuminate the history of Minneapolis.
 Inspired by the idea that history is a powerful tool for community-building, our team is working to unearth stories that can explain how the city took shape.
 I worked as the project’s web developer and GIS specialist, and also contributed as a regular columnist.

-From the 1940s through the 1960s, the state of Minnesota commissioned a series of black and white aerial photographs.
-The original images from this collection pertaining to the seven-county metro area wound up at the Center for Urban and Regional affairs, and were later transferred to the Borchert Map Library.
+From the 1940s through the 1980s, the state of Minnesota commissioned a series of black and white aerial photographs.
+The original images from this collection pertaining to the seven-county were subsequently digitized at the Borchert Map Library.
 I built this mapping application by georeferencing these historic photographs from the years 1956 and 1966 and combining them with contemporary satellite imagery.

 Hennepin Avenue: Then and Now

-In the early summer of 1970, an employee of Minneapolis city government did a photographic survey of Hennepin Avenue downtown.
-The goal was to document six blocks of the city's most famous avenue.
-Developed as a main artery for the nineteenth-century city, Hennepin Avenue was one of the oldest commercial strips in Minneapolis, linking the Mississippi River to the southwestern chain of lakes.
+In the early summer of 1970, an employee of Minneapolis city government did a photographic survey of Hennepin Avenue in downtown Minneapolis.
+Hennepin Avenue was one of the oldest commercial strips in Minneapolis, linking the Mississippi River to the southwestern chain of lakes.
 Through the Historyapolis project, I scanned these images and built a digital exhibit.

 "The Battle of the Bookstores and Gay Sexual Liberation in Minneapolis," Middle West Review, (Fall 2016), 1-24.

 Open Cities | Open Data: Collaborative Cities in the Information Era, (2018)